Eastern Redcedar (Juniperus virginiana L.)

 This tentative map is based on our own research.
 It may have limited data on Canada and/or Mexico, and there is some subjectivity in our assignment of plants as introduced vs. expanded.
 Read more in this blog post.

-Humans have massively increased the habitat for this species through agriculture, building of roads and railroads, clearing of forests and degradation of soils, and fire suppression.
+Humans have massively increased the habitat for this species through agriculture, building of roads and railroads, clearing of forests and degradation of soils, and in the drier regions where it occurs, through fire suppression.

 Plants sprout from seed and quickly establish a deep taproot, which is followed by extensive, shallow roots.
 On rocky sites with shallow soil, the taproot grows horizontally.
 Initial growth is invested mostly in the root system and show little above-ground growth during their first year.
 Seedlings are intolerant of shade and require extensive direct sunlight; they also tend to do better on sites with less leaf litter.